shadow01148/todo/README.md

-# todo
+# TODO
-do my todo list for me (anything)
+Do my TODO list for me

-please

-rules:
+Rules:
-I dont buy you stuff
+I don't buy you shit
-thats all